Unsupervised Classification in Erdas Imagine

 In this Tutorial, perform Unsupervised Classification using Erdas Imagine software.

 Click Raster tab > Classification group > expend Unsupervised > select Unsupervised Classification.

-The Unsupervised Classification dialog open Input Raster File, enter the continuous raster image you want to use (satellite image.img).
+The Unsupervised Classification dialog open Input Raster File, enters the continuous raster image you want to use (satellite image.img).

 Check Output Cluster Layer, and enter a name for the output file in the directory of your choice.